|Approved by||Senate, 27 February 2013|

 2. Staff and Student Needs

-(c) After the start of the paper selection period, changes to the timetable, including paper availability, will be made only in exceptional circumstances and must be endorsed by the relevant Pro-Vice-Chancellor and approved by the Deputy Vice-Chancellor (Academic).
+- After the start of the paper selection period, changes to the timetable, including paper availability, will be made only in exceptional circumstances and must be endorsed by the relevant Pro-Vice-Chancellor (or their delegated nominee) and approved by the Deputy Vice-Chancellor (Academic).

 Timetabling will be the responsibility of Timetables, Student Experience.
 Governance will be provided by the Lecture Theatre and Timetables Committee, reporting to Senate.